 In the aftermath of his accident, Jared was often melancholic and angry.
 Much of this anger was about his inability to be an active father for his son, who was three years old at the time of the accident.
 He struggled with never being able to go out and play ball with his boy or teach him how to ride a bike.
 Jared had a lot of support from his mother, Cindy, during this time.
 As a former RN, she understood how to care for him and how to support him through this most difficult of times.
 Through faith and love from his family, Jared came to terms with his new situation.
 His son became his emotional support and strength in the coming years, encouraging Jared to be the best father he possibly could.

 Before meeting the Dive Pirates, Jared had never considered scuba diving as a viable option for him.
-However, with the guidance of his uncle, a dive master, and his buddy, he hopes to experience a new world underwater.
+However, inspired by his uncle, a dive master, and training with his son Colin, Instructor Cecil Stout of Waterdogs Scuba and Safety